Illustration by Ray Fenwick.

 1. Buddha: The Teacher

-This refers, first, to the historical Buddha, the original teacher.
-He was not a god but a human being like us, and his example shows us that we too can follow the path to enlightenment.
-More broadly, the buddha principle refers to all teachers and enlightened beings who inspire and guide us.
+This refers, first, to the historical Buddha.
+He is considered the original teacher, guide, and example for all Buddhists to follow.
+The Buddha offered humanity a path to liberation from suffering.
+He was not a god but a human being like us, and his life shows us that we, too, can follow the path to enlightenment.
+More broadly, the “buddha” refers to all teachers and enlightened beings who inspire and guide us.

 2. Dharma: The Teachings

-The Buddhist dharma starts with the fundamental truths that the Buddha himself taught—the four noble truths, the three marks of existence, the eightfold path, etc.—and includes the vast body of Buddhist teachings that have been developed in the 2,600 years since then.
+The Buddhist teachings, known as the dharma, start with the fundamental truths that the Buddha himself discovered when he was seeking liberation from suffering.
+The dharma includes the Buddha’s foundational teachings such as the four noble truths, the three marks of existence, the eightfold path, and the practice of mindfulness, as well as the vast body of Buddhist teachings that have been developed in the 2,600 years since the Buddha’s lifetime.
 It’s worth noting that the Sanskrit word dharma also means a thing or object in the conventional sense.
-In either case, the word denotes a basic law or truth of reality.
+In either case, the word denotes a fundamental law or truth of reality.

 3. Sangha: The Community

-The term sangha has traditionally referred to monastics and arhats in whom lay practitioners take refuge.
-This has changed in the West, where sangha has come to mean the community of Buddhist practitioners generally, both monastic and lay.
-Buddhists here also use the word to describe a specific community or group, and you will often hear people talk about “my sangha,” meaning the Buddhist community to which they belong.
+The term sangha originally referred to a community of monastics, and this remains true in the Theravada and Nichiren Shoshu schools of Buddhism.
+In the West today, sangha has also come to mean the community of Buddhist practitioners generally, both monastic and lay.
+You will also hear Buddhists talk about “my sangha,” meaning the specific Buddhist community or organization to which they belong.
+The sangha supports and inspires us on the path.